Rachael is a storyteller in many forms, and her career in theatre, film and television spans over 20 years.

-Devised work includes Two Women (Grifffringe at Griffin Theatre 2010), I’m Not Sure I’m an Adult Yet (November ISM Festival 2011) and a ten minute silent piece in 2013 for Cerrone Jewellery’s anniversary event.
+Devised work includes Two Women (Griff Fringe at Griffin Theatre 2010), I’m Not Sure I’m an Adult Yet (November ISM Festival 2011) and various corporate projects, including ten-minute silent piece A Moment in Time in 2013 for Cerrone Jewellery’s anniversary event.

 She has worked as a drama coach on The Sapphires, commercials directed by Ray Lawrence, ABC’s Cleverman and Fighting Season with director, Kate Woods.

 Rachel’s play Sugarland, co-created with Wayne Blair, was produced at ATYP and the Darwin Festival in 2014.
 It was ATYP’s first professional production in 30 years, broke all ATYP box office records, and won the Sydney Theatre Award for Best Production for Young People.
 It was published in 2015, nominated for an AWGIE Award for Theatre for Young Audience 2015, did a national tour 2016, won the Helpmann Award for Best Regional Touring Production 2016, nominated for a Green Room Award for Best New Work 2017 and a Drover’s Award 2017.